Prologue

 could you tell us if we’re close?
 Or on the right path?
 Most of us have never

-strayed far from the memory that we used to live in, and though we have a map,
+strayed far from the memory that we were born in, and though we have a map,

 there is still some anxiety that we’ll be lost in this desert.
 Please, we only